babylonlabs-io/wallet-connector/README.md

 The Babylon Wallet Connector provides a unified interface for integrating both Bitcoin (BTC) and Babylon (BBN) wallets into Babylon dApp.
 It supports both native wallet extensions and injectable mobile wallets.

+The main architectural difference is that native wallets are built into the library, while injectable wallets can be dynamically added by injecting their implementation into the webpage's `window` object before the dApp loads.

 ## Installation

 ```console